 The limited-edition Hublot Classic Fusion Yacht Club de Monaco (ref.
 501.PM.1680.RX.YCM09) is offered to you in a generously sized 45-millimeter case in a somewhat strange combination of yellow gold and solid titanium case back with black PVD coating.

 This 2009 limited edition celebrates the centennial anniversary of the Tuiga 15-meter class yacht.
 Designed by William Fife III himself, the ship was built in 1909 and, after a restoration in 1993, still sails the seas.

 Sporting the usual for the Big Bang series sporty (and almost tasteless) design, it has its black dial mottled with logos at 6, 9 and 12 o’clock, those being the “Tuiga Centenary,” red-and-white flags of the Monaco Yacht Club and the famous “HUBLOT Geneve” emblem.

 The black ceramic bezel, which is fixed with six H-shaped screws, too, features the “Yacht Club de Monaco” line engraved between 10 o’clock and 2 o’clock positions.
 A little bit overdoing it, Hublot also decided to engrave numbers “1909” and “2009” on the yellow-gold case.

-Thankfully, the engravings are surprisingly subtle and do not sting the eye, like it often happens with less expensive pieces of luxury, like, say, Chronoswiss Tachoscope Audi Centennial edition or the special-edition Omega Seamaster Diver Vancouver 2010.
+Thankfully, the engravings are surprisingly subtle and do not sting the eye, like it often happens with less expensive pieces of luxury, like, say, Chronoswiss Tachoscope Audi Centennial edition or the Omega Seamaster Diver Vancouver 2010.

-The Classic Fusion Yacht Club de Monaco is powered by a relatively compact HUB1100 automatic movement that is is simply a rebadged and nicely refinished (besides the usual stuff, its oscillating weight is replaced with a new rotor: blacked-out and skeletonized in their typical fashion piece of job that makes the caliber look a lot more interesting than it is given its fairly low pedigree) version of the Sellita SW300-1 self-winding ebauche.
+The Classic Fusion Yacht Club de Monaco is powered by a relatively compact HUB1100 automatic movement that is simply a rebadged and nicely refinished (besides the usual stuff, its oscillating weight is replaced with a new rotor: blacked-out and skeletonized in their typical fashion piece of job that makes the caliber look a lot more interesting than it is given its fairly low pedigree) version of the Sellita SW300-1 self-winding ebauche.
 I don’t have any information on whether Hublot invested anything into making it even more reliable and/or precise, but, in this price range, they usually do, so I am giving the young Swiss-based luxury watchmaker a benefit of the doubt.